Skip to content

 The best advice to protect your commercial interests and avoid ICO-issued fines is to comply with all data protection rules.
 You can do this by reviewing the guidance documents on the ICO website, including the ICO Employment Practices Code.

-If you need help with data protection rules and ICO investigations into alleged breaches of the GDPR, our experienced Data, Privacy and IT lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-Call us today on 0808 196 8584 or visit our membership page.
+If you need help with data protection rules and ICO investigations into alleged breaches of the GDPR, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
+Our experienced Data, Privacy and IT lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions